beingaturtle/beingaturtle.github.io/docs/task1.md

 ## Overview

 In this section, we will focus on helping you access your course schedule using MyBCIT website.
 This website will serve as your main way of accessing your school related information.
-By the end of this section you will know how to access your course schedule in BCIT using BCIT Website.
+By the end of this section you will know how to access your BCIT course schedule using the myBCIT Website.

 ## Steps to Login to myBCIT Website
 Before accessing your BCIT course schedule, you will need to login to the myBCIT website.